RedGnad/Base-War/README.md

 3. **Smash it** to reveal an item: 7 rarities x 14 mutations.
 4. Items on your base **earn coins**, online and offline.
 5. **Take from other bases**, or leave a gift on one.
 Arm a sentry so they cannot take yours.
+6. Be the TOP on the global leaderboard

 ## Run it